 <omit>

-6.1.3.27 SRS Pathloss Reference RS Activation/Deactivation MAC CE
+6.1.3.27 SRS Pathloss Reference RS Activation MAC CE

-The SRS Pathloss Reference RS Activation/Deactivation MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.1-1.
+The SRS Pathloss Reference RS Activation MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.1-1.
 It has a fixed size of 24 bits:

 - Serving Cell ID: This field indicates the identity of the Serving Cell, which contains activated SRS Resource Set.
 The length of the field is 5 bits;